 (8)

-Where: N is the compression load applied to the piers; t is the thickness of the masonry element; b and h are respectively the base and the height of the pier or spandrel; A is the cross-section of the element and is equal to h∙t; fd is the design compressive strength of the masonry; fhd is the design horizontal compressive strength of the masonry; P is the compressive horizontal load applied to the spandrel; k is an imposed coefficient less than or equal to 0.85.
+where N is the compression load applied to the piers, t is the thickness of the masonry element, b and h are the base and the height, respectively, of the pier or spandrel, A is the cross section of the element and is equal to h∙t, fd is the design compressive strength of the masonry, fhd is the design horizontal compressive strength of the masonry, P is the compressive horizontal load applied to the spandrel, and k is an imposed coefficient less than or equal to 0.85.

-In the case of the presence of tie-rods or Reinforced Concrete (RC) bond-beam in the structure, the value of the buckling is calculated with equation 9:
+In the case of the presence of tie-rods or RC bond-beams in the structure, the value of the buckling is calculated using Eq.
+9:

 (9)